Skip to content

 Ask for help

-Just about every task in life is easier when you’ve got someone to rely on.
 Never be afraid to reach out and ask for help.
-It may be hard, but the benefits far outweigh the risks.
-If turning to those closest to you is too hard, there are professional organizations you can reach out to, which specialize in helping struggling players.
+If turning to those closest to you is too hard, there are professional organizations you can reach out to that specialize in helping struggling players.

 Gambling addiction — tips on spotting the signs

-Even if you know about responsible gambling, spotting the signs of problem gambling isn’t always an easy task.
-You may think the signs would be obvious, but never write off the possibility – remember, prevention is always better than cure.
+Even if you know about responsible gambling, spotting the signs of problem behavior isn’t always an easy task.

 We’ve put together a list of tips that could help you flag the warning signs.